Sanix-Darker/sanixdk.xyz/docs/USER_STORIES.md

 - As an A, top-level Markdown should receive the shared header and footer.
 - Blog posts and nested project pages should receive the metadata-aware blog header, comment footer, and shared footer.
+- Shared headers should reference a content-versioned stylesheet so immutable edge caches cannot keep serving an older layout.
 - As an M, each content Markdown file should produce a matching HTML file under `public/`.